Owner/approver: Group Director HR

 It is the policy of Lerøy to always comply with any applicable laws and regulations including internationally recognized conventions regarding the protection of human rights and decent work conditions.

-Lerøy respect and support the International Bill of Human Rights and the core conventions of the International Labor Organization (ILO).
+Lerøy respects and supports the International Bill of Human Rights and the core conventions of the International Labor Organization (ILO).

 Lerøy further endorse the United Nations Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
 Lerøy is a member of United Nations Global Compact.